 Jeraldine Phneah (彭嘉琳), 26, is a Singaporean who shares ideas on how young adults can achieve a better life and a better society.
 She mainly covers bread and butter issues such as economy; education and transport.
 She also shares ideas on how Millennials can cope with the high cost of living and tough labour market.

 In her day job, Jeraldine works as a regional account manager in the technology industry.
-She recently won Women Leading Change Awards 2017 and was identified as a rising star who has the potential to form the next generation of leaders in the industry.
+She recently won Women Leading Change Awards 2017 and was also recently featured on Forbes Magazine where she shared about digital analytics.

-Outside of work, she volunteers at the East Coast – Feng Shan district with weekly house visits and a monthly food distribution program for lower-income residents.
+Outside of work, she volunteers with weekly house visits and a monthly food distribution program for lower-income residents.
 She is also passionate about environmental issues and is currently on the organizing committee of the Singapore Eco Film Festival 2017.
-She loves scuba-diving and hopes to become a certified rescue diver by 2018.
+She loves scuba-diving and hopes to become a certified rescue diver by 2019.

 Jeraldine graduated from Nanyang Technological University where she studied journalism and public policy.
 She is also an alumnus of Victoria Junior College.
-She also enjoys practicing wing chun; photography; cooking; reading non-fiction and taking care of her three pet rabbits.
+She also enjoys photography; cooking; reading non-fiction and taking care of her three pet rabbits.